Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

     --location westus2 \
     --yes
 ```
-### Authenticate the client
-In order to interact with the Text Analytics service, you will need to create an instance of the `TextAnalyticsClient`
+In order to interact with the Text Analytics service, you will need to create an instance of the [TextAnalyticsClient][text_analytics_sync_client]
 class.
 You will need an **endpoint** and either an **API key** or **AAD TokenCredential** to instantiate a client
 object.
 And they can be found in the [Azure Portal][azure_portal] under the "Quickstart" in your created
 Text Analytics resource.
 See the full details regarding [authentication][authentication] of Cognitive Services.